-The Temple of Heaven Posted by sasha on Mar 17, 2016 in architecture, architecture and landscaping, Culture, history, sightseeing, travel
+The Temple of Heaven Posted by sasha on Mar 17, 2016 in Culture

 There are many must-see sights in Beijing.
 One such place is the Temple of Heaven (天坛 – tiān tán), one of China’s most treasured relics.
 Every itinerary to Beijing includes a stop here.
 Listed as a UNESCO World Heritage site, it is the most holy of Beijing’s imperial temples.
 The temple complex consists of 92 buildings.
 It plus the surrounding park create an area that is larger than the Forbidden City.
 Continue reading to find out why as we take a look at its long history and importance.